 Also Try: Tanah Lot and Ulu Watu, Bali, Indonesia.

-Let me know – do you have any other amazing temples that I really must visit?
+Let me know – do you know any other amazing temples in Asia that I really must visit?